Day 1 Arrive in Buenos Aires

 - 1 Breakfast, 1 Dinner

 Early in the morning, the Australis will drop anchor at Magdalena Island.
 This island is the home of an enormous rookery of penguins, as well as a picturesque lighthouse.
-Arrive in Punta Arenas around 11:30 AM to enjoy some time to explore the town.
-You will transfer in the mid-afternoon to Torres del Paine National Park along with other EcoCamp guests.
+Arrive in Punta Arenas around 11:30 AM and meet an EcoCamp representative who will transfer you to Torres del Paine National Park along with other EcoCamp guests.

 Arrive at EcoCamp, a deluxe tent camp of large igloo-shaped tents built to minimize environmental impact while providing a comfortable setting with the luxury Suite Domes.
 EcoCamp suites provide candlelight, feather comforters, composting toilets, and plenty of quiet to enjoy your spectacular surroundings.